ginjo/rack_warden/README.md

 ### :database\_config

-A database specification hash or or url string.
+A database specification hash or url string.

     database_config: "sqlite:///Absolute/path/to/your/rack_warden.sqlite3.db"